Green-Software-Foundation/patterns/patterns/match-utilization-requirements-with-pre-configured-server.md

 ## Solution

-Select a pre-configured server that better matches the utilization requirements of the process.
+Rightsize your machine by selecting a pre-configured server that better matches the utilization requirements of the process.

 ## SCI Impact